Necessary and sufficient symmetries in Event-Chain Monte Carlo with generalized flows and Application to hard dimers: Introduction

 In this work, we directly address this question, which allows us to explicitly generalize the ECMC methods to more general ballistic flows.
-To do so, we build on the characterization of ECMC as Piecewise deterministic Markov processes (PDMP) \cite{Monemvassitis_2023} to decipher precisely the necessary conditions from the sufficient choices.
-We do so first for the standard case of translational flows and we establish the necessary rotational invariance of the probability flows in the general case of local events and the fundamental minimum event rate, which comes down to the corresponding infinitesimal Metropolis rejection rate.
+To do so, we rely on the characterization of ECMC as a Piecewise Deterministic Markov process (PDMP) \cite{Monemvassitis_2023} to precisely differentiate necessary from sufficient conditions to ensure the invariance of the target distribution.
+We do so first for the standard case of translational flows.
+We establish the necessary rotational invariance of the probability flows in the general case of local events and a fundamental minimum event rate, which comes down to the corresponding infinitesimal Metropolis rejection rate.
 This reveals that one of the state-of-the-art ECMC schemes, known as the Forward variant or more precisely the direct event kernel \cite{Michel_2020}, actually does not require any further restrictive conditions to be implemented, as was previously assumed.
 We then consider the case of general flows, where we generalize the necessary conditions of rotational invariance and minimum event rate.
-It then leads us to define \emph{ideal} and \emph{uniform-ideal} flows, which respectively suppress the minimum event rate in general or only for uniform stationary distributions.
-We then find that the Markov kernels used in the translational case can be directly adapted to any generalized flow.
-While \emph{ideal} flows may be out of reach in terms of algorithmic implementations, \emph{uniform-ideal} flows can however be more easily implemented, as they include for instance the translational or rotational flows.
-We then design and numerically benchmark such rotational flows in both isotropic and anisotropic systems, i.e. bidimensional systems of hard spheres, fundamental MCMC testbeds, and of hard dimers.
-In hard-disk systems, it appears that rotational flows retain good irreducibility property independently of the refreshment rate.
-In hard-dimer systems, the symmetry of the dimers itself interestingly imposes strong conditions on the possible deterministic flows.
-Introducing completely non-reversible rotations leads at the considered system size of $32$ to a speed-up factor of up to $3$ in the densest considered density ($\rho=0.7$) compared to the state-of-the-art ECMC scheme \cite{Klement_2021}.
+Furthermore, we show that the Markov kernels used in the translational case can be directly adapted to any generalized flow.
+The minimum event rate still identifies with a corresponding infinitesimal Metropolis rejection rate, which encompasses as extra terms, beyond the physical infinitesimal energy change, the divergence of the flows and the infinitesimal change of the negative log probability of the variable $v$.
+Thus we define \emph{ideal} flows, which exploit the possible compensation between the different terms to reduce to 0 the minimum event rate for any distribution.
+Moreover, we define \emph{uniform-ideal} flows, which reduce the minimum event rate to its physical energy change component, thus setting it to zero for uniform distributions.
+Our findings underscore the potential of generalized flows to reduce event rates, albeit possibly demanding more intricate flow integration.
+Indeed, \emph{ideal} flows may be generally out of reach in terms of algorithmic implementations, as they require some continuous integration of the energy gradient. \emph{Uniform-ideal} flows can however be more easily implemented, as they do not require such integration and rely on deterministic evolutions independent from the energy gradient.
+They include for instance the standard translational but also the rotational flows.
+We design and numerically benchmark such rotational flows in both isotropic and anisotropic systems, specifically bidimensional systems of hard spheres, fundamental MCMC testbeds, and of hard dimers.
+In hard-sphere systems, it appears that rotational flows retain good irreducibility property, regardless of the refreshment rate.
+In hard-dimer systems, the symmetry of the dimers itself interestingly imposes stringent conditions on the possible deterministic flows.
+The introduction of irreversible rotations with no backtracking moves leads, for the considered system size of 32 dimers, to an acceleration factor of up to 3 at the highest density considered ($\rho=0.7$) compared to the state-of-the-art ECMC scheme \cite{Klement_2021}.